Get in touch:

 T: +44 (0) 1273 765250

 Zoë Sutherland is a Senior Consultant in our Impact Investing Theme, part of our Economic Development Practice.
-She has eight years of expertise working in international development, with specialisms in impact measurement, evaluating large, complex and innovative portfolios, providing strategic MEL support, and qualitative methods.
+She has ten years of expertise working in international development, with specialisms in impact measurement, evaluating large, complex and innovative portfolios, providing strategic MEL support, and qualitative methods.